 You see, we do love where we rent, except for ……. the architectural style!

-So to have our dream style tropical outdoor room, it looks like we will have to wait till we buy a house, have the right budget, have enough time…. right?!?
+So to have our dream style patio looking like a boho tropical paradise, it looks like we will have to wait till we buy a house, have the right budget, have enough time…. right?!?

 Creatively, the Renter’s Way:

-Rule #1: No drilling into / attaching to existing walls
+Rule #1: No drilling into / attaching to existing patio walls

-Rule #2: No painting existing surfaces including floor, walls and ceiling
+Rule #2: No painting existing surfaces including patio floor, walls and ceiling

 Rule #3: We want to prove that everyone can have a gorgeous space no matter what their budget is, so we are making this with pallets!